Nursing Special Opportunites

 This lecture series, endowed by the A. Lindsay and Olive B. O’Connor Foundation, brings notable speakers to campus in the spring and fall each year.
-The Department of Nursing invites distinguished leaders and scholars in the field of nursing and other related disciplines to Hartwick College for a spring and fall lecture series each year.
+The Hartwick College School of Nursing invites distinguished leaders and scholars in the field of nursing and other related disciplines to campus for a spring and fall lecture series each year.
 Nursing majors, other students, faculty, and community members are all invited to attend the evening lecture.

 “Safety in Nursing/Legal Issues”

 Paula Moshier, MSHA, BSN, R.N., CMPE, CPHRM, VP, Quality and Patient Experience, Bassett Healthcare Network